How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 Late Dumping Syndrome

-This type of condition happens when significant amounts of sugar (glucose) from the foods and beverages you consume slip quickly into the small intestine.
+This condition happens when significant amounts of sugar (glucose) from your consumed foods and beverages slip quickly into the small intestine.

-A heap of sugar in your duodenum can cause your blood sugar to rise faster than is considered normal.
+A heap of sugar in your duodenum can cause your blood sugar to rise faster.

 The pancreas responds to this by releasing the hormone insulin.